opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 Specification of Grammar
 ~~~~~~~~~~~~~~~~~~~~~~~~~

--  config should satisfy flake8 python syntax checking and yapf formatting.
+-  config needs to pass python's flake8 syntax check and execute yapf formatting.

 Specification of naming
 ~~~~~~~~~~~~~~~~~~~~~~~~

--  file name： config.py,related variable name：main_config and create_config
+-  The file name of X_config.py, related variable name in main_config and create_config

-   -  Uniformly named after <env_name>\_<algo_name>\_config.py
+   -  X_config.py is uniformly named in the format of <environment_name>_<algorithm_name>_config.py.
-      .The name of the file and related variable names in the file do not need to add the default field.
-For instance file name hopper_onppo_default_config.py should be changed into hopper_onppo_config.py。
+      The name of the X_config.py and related variable names in the config file do not need to add the default field.
+For example, the config file name hopper_onppo_default_config.py should be changed into hopper_onppo_config.py.

    -  Similarly
       For ICM algorithm,the general algorithm is the module proposed in the paper combined with a baseline algorithm,its corresponding config name should be named as <env_name>\_<module_name>\_<baseline_name>\_config.py